dr-guangtou/daily_astroph/astroph-1903.md

   * Modelling the gas substructure within the disk is achieved by using a hierarchical Gaussian mixture model. 可以模拟气体团块和

 * [WISDOM project - IV.
 A molecular gas dynamical measurement of the supermassive black hole mass in NGC 524](https://arxiv.org/abs/1903.03124)
+  * ALMA用分子气体盘测黑洞质量：This disc is shown to be dynamically relaxed, exhibiting ordered rotation about a compact 1.3 mm continuum source
+  * There is a hole at the centre of the disc slightly larger than the SMBH sphere of influence.
+An azimuthal distortion of the observed velocity field is found to be due to either a position angle warp or radial gas flow
+  * The uncertainties are dominated by the poorly constrained inclination and the stellar mass-to-light ratio of this galaxy

 * [PRIMUS: Clustering of Star-forming and Quiescent Central Galaxies at 0.2<z<0.9](https://arxiv.org/abs/1903.03127)
+  * **Relevant**
+  * present measurements of the clustering of isolated primary (IP) galaxies, used as a proxy for central galaxies, at 0.2 < z < 0.9 with data from the PRIMUS galaxy redshift survey.
+  * We find that at fixed stellar mass, quiescent IP galaxies are more strongly clustered than star-forming IP galaxies at z ∼ 0.35 (10σ).
+  * we find that these clustering differences are due in part to quiescent central galaxies being more strongly clustered than star-forming central galaxies.
+This is consistent with either distinct stellar-to-halo mass relations for quiescent and star-forming central galaxies, and/or central galaxy assembly bias

 * [Discovery of a Lya emitting dark-cloud within z ~ 2.8 SMMJ02399-0136 system](https://arxiv.org/abs/1903.03131)
+  * We present Keck/KCWI integral field spectrograph observations of the complex system surrounding SMMJ02399−0136 (a lensed z=2.8 sub-mm galaxy), including an associated Lyα nebula, a dust- obscured, broad-absorption-line quasar, and neighboring galaxies.
+  * The nebula exhibits a kinematic shear of ∼ 1000kms−1 over 100pkpc
+  * We argue that this “dark cloud” is illuminated by the quasar with a UV flux that is orders of magnitude brighter than the emission along our sightline.
+This result confirms statistical inferences that luminous quasars at z > 2 emit UV radiation anisotropically.

 * [Black hole mass and cluster mass correlation in cosmological hydro-dynamical simulations](https://arxiv.org/abs/1903.03142)
+  * In our simulations we find that MBH well correlates with M500 and T500, with the scatter around these relations compatible within 2σ with the scatter around MBH − MBCG at z = 0.
+  * The MBH − M500 relation evolves with time, becoming shallower at lower redshift as a direct consequence of hierarchical structure formation

 * [Powerful AGN jets and unbalanced cooling in the hot atmosphere of IC 4296](https://arxiv.org/abs/1903.03198)
+  * The galaxy hosts powerful radio jets piercing through the inner hot X-ray emitting atmosphere, depositing most of the energy into the ambient intra-cluster medium (ICM).
+  * Whereas the radio surface brightness of the A configuration image is consistent with a Fanaroff-Riley Class I (FR I) system, the D configuration image reveals two large (∼ 160 kpc diameter), well-defined lobes
+  * The jets are mildly curved, possibly re- brightened by the relative motion of the galaxy and the ICM, and terminate with sharp edges, suggesting the presence of bow shocks, which would classify this as a transitional state of a supersonic FRI radio source.
+  * Because most of the energy of the jets is deposited far from the nucleus, the atmosphere of the galaxy continues to cool, apparently feeding the central supermassive black hole and powering the jet activity.

 * [Spatially resolved carbon and oxygen isotopic ratios in NGC 253 using optically thin tracers](https://arxiv.org/abs/1903.03244)
   * Spatially resolve the carbon and oxygen isotope ratios across the central molecular zone (full size ~∼600 pc) in the nearby starburst galaxy NGC 253